 For the subjects in these images the photographic moment was a fleeting occurence.
 A stranger came up to them, took a photo, and walked off, gone and forgotten forever.
 And yet, all of these people have become a part of my life.
-I’ve studied their faces, know where and when the photograph was taken and just a fleeting glance at their eyes takes me back to the instant I took it, a photograph of a person with whom I am now so familiar with.
+I’ve studied their faces, know where and when the photograph was taken and just a glance at their expression takes me back to the instant I took it, a photograph of a person with whom I am now so familiar with.
 These subjects have become my friends.

 This website barely scratches the surface of my photographic work.
 I felt I should publish something but, in doing so, I got overwhelmed by the amount of trawling through photos required to put something together, therefore this website is work in progress.
 Although viewable on a phone, it has been designed to be viewed on a big screen.
 Photographs have been optimised for the web so some quality has been compromised.